mnjnsng/L1_python/README.md

 # L1_python
- Python translation of L1 controller from Simulink
+ Python L1 controller for OpenAI GYM environment.

+1. Setup the environment by following the Readme in the gym env folder.
+2. Run cartpole_lqr_l1.py